onflow/flow/docs/content/dapp-deployment/testnet-deployment.md

 - `host` is the access node to connect to
 - `signer` is the account entry used for signing
-- `code` is the path to the Cadence contract being deployed
+- `contract` is the path to the Cadence contract being deployed

 ### Making Use of Core Contracts